jonkarrer/stock_learner/daily_linear_classifier/README.md

 | Valid | Loss       | 0.692    | 1        | 0.693    | 2        |
 | Valid | Accuracy   | 51.507   | 2        | 52.210   | 1        |
 | Valid | CPU Usage  | 51.820   | 3        | 65.341   | 1        |

+## Training Round 4 Conclusion

+Gru seems powerful, but still got the .69 loss.
+I will need to concede that the data is not right yet.
+Will try to simplify the data next.